meliopolis/chainhopper-sdk/README.md

 [ChainHopper Protocol](https://github.com/meliopolis/chainhopper-protocol) allows Uniswap v3 and v4 LP positions to migrate between supported chains with a single click.

+Supports:

+- One-click migration from any v3/v4 pool to any v3/v4 pool
+- Smart bridging: Single or Dual Token migrations
+- Native token support for v4
+- Initialize new pools through the migration, if needed
+- Live on: Mainnet, Unichain, Base, Arbitrum, Optimism

+We are grateful to [Uniswap Foundation](https://www.uniswapfoundation.org/) for funding and support!

+## Why use ChainHopper?

+To move an LP position to another chain, it takes 4-5 manual steps:

+1. Remove liquidity & collect fees
+2. Swap/bridge "other" token
+3. Bridge WETH [Wait for confirmations...]
+4. Swap back, if needed
+5. Mint new position

+Plus: you need gas tokens on destination chain 😫.

+With ChainHopper, you can do all this with one transaction.

 Use this Typescript SDK to quickly and integrate with ChainHopper protocol with a few lines of code.

 ## Installation